Shakiara/MyPortafolio/README.md

 # Main_Portafolio

 Personal portfolio site built with plain HTML, CSS, and JavaScript.
-The repository contains a main portfolio page and a separate UI showcase page with interactive component demos.
+The repository includes a main portfolio page and a separate UI showcase page with interactive component demos.

 ## Overview

 This project presents a frontend portfolio for Shakiara Feliciano.
-It is designed as a static site, so there is no build step or framework dependency.
+It is a static site, so there is no build step or framework dependency.
 The main page highlights an introduction, about section, skills, projects, and contact area.
 The showcase page is a playground for UI patterns such as buttons, forms, navigation, overlays, feedback states, and utility widgets.

 ## Features